-First and foremost, before I tell you why we've set up this course, I just want to let you know that to study home cooking skills is to learn how to cook great food that tastes amazing, how to save money and, in the long run, how to lead a happier, healthier life.
+Before I tell you why we've set up this course, I just want to let you know that taking Home Cooking Skills will teach you to cook great food that tastes amazing, saves money and, in the long run, will help you lead a happier, healthier life.

-Cooking is, without a doubt, one of the most important things a person can ever learn.
+Cooking is, without a doubt, one of the most important skills a person can ever learn and share.
 Once someone has that knowledge, that's it - they're set for life.

-It's no secret that my dream is to see everyone cooking good food from scratch and helping each other to learn new things in the kitchen.
-But the truth is we're a long way from that vision becoming a reality.
-As a nation, we've now reached a point where the lack of knowledge around cooking, and food in general, is having a hugely negative impact on our health.
-To cut a long story short, for the first time in history, younger generations are expected to live shorter lives than their parents, just because of the way we eat.
+My dream is to see everyone cooking good food from scratch and learning new ways to get creative in the kitchen.
+But the truth is we're still a long way from that becoming reality.
+As a nation, we've reached a point where the lack of food knowledge and cooking skills is having a really negative impact on our health and life expectancy.
+To cut a long story short, for the first time in history, younger generations are expected to live shorter lives than their parents, because of poor diet and a lack of food skills.

-I felt that I could do more to help.
-I wanted to see a cooking course in schools that would not only be fun and easy to teach, but also be truly inspiring for students and their teachers.
-I wanted to see something that would be relevant to modern-day life, using ingredients that are readily available in your average supermarket.
+We started this course because we wanted to get fun and easy-to-teach cooking skills into the school environment, and inspire students and their teachers.
+I wanted it to be relevant to modern-day life, using ingredients that are readily available in your average supermarket.
 Cooking was such a happy, positive part of my childhood and I honestly don't know where I would be today without it.
-It's massively important to me to get that same sense of enjoyment and achievement across to kids so they stay excited and want to keep cooking and learning about food.
+It's massively important to me to get that same enjoyment and sense of achievement across to kids so they stay excited and want to keep cooking and learning about food.

-I see this Home Cooking Skills course as so much more than a qualification: it's a way of sharing a critical life skill with as many people as possible.
-This is a chance to arm students with sensible, practical knowledge they can take into the world and actually use.
+Home Cooking Skills is so much more than a qualification: it's a way to share a critical life skill with as many people as possible.
+This is a chance to arm students with sensible, practical knowledge that they can take into the world and actually use.
 Whether they're having a party, cooking for mates, feeding their future children or making lunch, they'll be fending for themselves, saving money and using these skills every day for the rest of their lives.

-We've really focused on the recipes and the idea of students learning through cooking, and this is what I believe makes the course so different from what's already out there.
-To guide you through the qualifications, every single recipe is backed up by loads of step-by-step photography, useful fact sheets and web links.
+We've really focused on the recipes and the idea of students learning through cooking, and this is what I believe makes the course so different from others.
+To guide you through the qualifications, every single recipe is backed up by step-by-step photography, useful fact sheets and web links.
 Plus we've got loads of videos and images focusing on specific skills and even a few fun activity sheets.

 The technical bit - from the Edexcel team